schwartzlab-methods/NEST/vignette/user_guide.md

     --filter_by_annotation = Set cell or spot type, e.g., --filter_by_annotation="T-cell" if you want to filter the CCC.
 Type is String.
     --filter_by_component = Set component id, e.g., --filter_by_component=9 if you want to filter by component id.
 Type is String.
 Type is Int.
 Default=-1
     --sort_by_attentionScore = Set --histogram_attention_score=1 if you want to sort the histograms of CCC by attention score.
 Type is String.
 Default=-1

+--top_edge_count is a crucial parameter, and the effect of varying this parameter is explained with figures in the vignette.
+Additionally, --filter should be set 1 if you want to filter the CCC by user-specified ligand-receptor, spot/cell type annotation, or components, which are all explained in vignette.
+All other parameters can be kept at default.